 25 Customer Appreciation and Client Gift Ideas

-Going the extra mile can make the difference between keeping a client’s business and wondering what went wrong in your business relationship.
+Going the extra mile can make the difference between retaining a client’s business and wondering what went wrong in your business relationship.
+It takes careful thought to nurture the relationships you have with clients in order to reduce customer churn.
 Here are 25 easy ideas to express customer appreciation.

 - Send Coupon Cards - These perennial favorites work great to slip into a client appreciation card.
 If you know your client does business in the area, a coupon card works great for their discounts on their business lunches, long nights at the office and travel.
 Attach a note that reads, “Enjoy these extra savings because we're extra thankful for clients like you."